 Federal overtime laws, designed to help end the exempt vs. non-exempt debate, have made things worse.
 To non-exempt and exempt employees, labor laws continue to confuse.

 Business Management Daily can help you comply with federal overtime laws.
 Learn when you have to pay overtime, and when you don’t.

-In an attempt to right what he perceives to be a wrong-headed Supreme Court decision, President Obama is asking the DOL to change FLSA regulations covering home health care workers.
-Those workers have been exempt from the law since 1974 when the DOL lumped the workers into a “companion” category along with baby sitters and nannies.
+In an attempt to right what he perceives to be a wrong-headed Supreme Court decision, President Obama is asking the U.S. Department of Labor to change FLSA regulations covering home health care workers.

 A unique case highlights a twist on the usual definition of discrimination: If an employee is fired for failing to live up to a stereotype about a particular race or nationality, she’s unlikely to win a discrimination lawsuit.

 A federal judge has sided with the U.S. Department of Labor in an employee misclassification lawsuit against Fairfield-based Cascom, which lays fiber-optic lines for Time Warner Cable in the Dayton area.